dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 DOSBox emulates the little *internal speaker* (also known as *PC speaker*) that was a standard accessory of all PCs for a long time.
-It was designed to only produce rather primitive bleeps and bloops, but certain games can make it play digitised sound by employing some cunning tricks.
+It was designed to only produce rather primitive bleeps and bloops, but certain games can coerce it to play digitised sound by employing some cunning tricks.
 In any case, this a bleepy-bloopy type of game...

-It's hard to envision anyone *willingly* subject themselves to the internal speaker experience when a game supports much better quality sound (even nostalgia can't be that strong!)
+It's hard to envision anyone *willingly* subjecting themselves to the internal speaker experience when a game supports much better quality sound (even nostalgia can't be that strong!)
 But in most games released before about 1988, that's the only sound option you have.